Airstrike on Udbina Air Base: Aftermath

 The airbase at Udbina was put out of commission for nearly a month.
-The air raid, however, had no immediate effect on the military situation on the ground around Bihac.
+The air raid, however, had no immediate effect on the military situation on the ground around Bihać.
 On the contrary, the Bosnian 5th Bosnian Army Corps stopped their offensive and withdrew to their original positions, followed by thousands of refugees.

-Elsewhere, Serb authorities reacted by taking 500 UNPROFOR hostages by early December, including three that were forced to remain on the tarmac of Banja Luka airstrip as human shields.
+Elsewhere, Serb authorities in Bosnia reacted by taking 500 UNPROFOR hostages by early December, including three that were forced to remain on the tarmac of Banja Luka airstrip as human shields.
 Serb ground forces also continued to hampered NATO air patrols by locking down and firing anti-aircraft missiles at them; two RAF Tornados evaded radar-guided missiles on 24 November, while two F-16s were fired at the next day.

-The Serb's seizing of hostages and the increasing harassment of their aircraft forced NATO to suspend flights over Bosnia and Croatia on 2 December.
+The Serbian seizure of hostages and escalating harassment of NATO aircraft compelled the alliance to suspend flights over Bosnia and Croatia by 2 December.
 After former U.S. president Jimmy Carter brokered a four-month ceasefire agreement, NATO operations were scaled down and Serbs forces released all UNPROFOR hostages.
 Notwithstanding, NATO surveillance continued, and on 17 December a French navy Super Etendard from the aircraft carrier Foch was hit by a shoulder-launched anti-aircraft missile.
 The damaged fighter managed to return to Foch.

 The airbase was eventually overrun by Croatian forces on 7 August 1995, during Operation Storm.